spencerjpotts/Tinderpy/README.md

 # Discord
+**Join our community and start contributing and sharing!**

  [Join the Discord](https://discord.gg/262RFta)

-### Prerequisites
+# Prerequisites
 ## Python
-please ensure you have Python installed on your system.
+Please ensure you have Python installed on your system.
 IF you are not sure how to install Python visit [python.org](https://www.python.org/) for installation steps

 ```
 Python~2.7
     @requests
 ```

 ### Requests package
 Tinderpy uses pythons requests package, to install requests: